-4 ROLES AND RESPONSIBILITIES
+4. ROLES AND RESPONSIBILITIES

+4.1.
+Caldicott Guardian:

+The Medical Director is the Caldicott Guardian.
+The Caldicott Guardian has accountable for the safe management of patient data.
+However each member of staff is responsible for patient confidentiality.

+4.2.
+Senior Information Risk Owner (SIRO)

+The SIRO is the Executive Director of Finance, and a mandated role which has overall responsibility for managing information risk across the Trust.
+The SIRO is a member of the Executive team and is assisted by;

+- The Trust's Data Protection Officer- the Head of Information Governance - The Trust's Deputy SIRO- Associate Director of Performance and Information - The Trust's Information Systems Security Officer- Head of ICT - The Head of Information Governance - An Information Asset Owner will be identified for each of the Trust's critical information assets.

+4.3.
+Head of Information Governance/Data Protection Officer

+This role will lead the Information Governance agenda for the Trust and is managerially accountable to the SIRO.
+They will have day to day operational responsibility for all aspects of Information Governance (except specific elements of information security and data quality).

 This role holds the post of the Data Protection Officer under the new Data Protection Act to fulfil the statutory functions and responsibilities of that role, including providing leadership, challenge and support to achieve organisational compliance.

+4.4.
+Managers

+It is the responsibility of managers and supervisors of temporary staff, students and contractors who have access to sensitive personal information to ensure staff are aware of the need for confidentiality under the Data Protection Act and complete annual IG training.
+Managers and supervisors must make individuals aware of the guidelines that need to be followed in the handling of all sensitive personal information.
+Any staff not signed up to NHS Terms and Conditions must sign a Local Confidentiality Agreement

-Information Asset Owners Information Asset Owners (IAO) are individuals involved in running/ administrating relevant systems - asset.
+4.5 Information Asset Owners

+Information Asset Owners (IAO) are individuals involved in running/ administrating relevant systems - asset.
 Their role is to understand what information is held, identify the legal condition/basis for processing the data, what is added and what is removed, how information is moved, and who has access and why.
-As a result, they are able to understand and address risks to the information, and ensure that information is fully used within the law and confidentiality and provide written input to the SIRO on the security and use of their asset.
-Managers It is the responsibility of managers and supervisors of temporary staff, students and contractors who have access to sensitive personal information to ensure staff are aware of the need for confidentiality under the Data Protection Act and complete annual IG training.
-Managers and supervisors must make individuals aware of the guidelines that need to be followed in the handling of all sensitive personal information.
-Any staff not signed up to NHS Terms and Conditions must sign a Local Confidentiality Agreement All members of staff must be aware of the confidential nature of their work and sensitive information they may come across.
+As a result they are able to understand and address risks to the information, and ensure that information is fully used within the law and confidentiality and provide written input to the SIRO on the security and use of their asset.

+4.6.
+All Staff

+All members of staff must be aware of the confidential nature of their work and sensitive information they may come across.
 All staff are provided with an introduction to Information Governance standards during their corporate induction and are expected to familiarise themselves with organisational policy in relation to these issues.

-All Staff All staff are required to undertake mandatory information governance training on an annual basis.
-Breach of confidentiality may result in disciplinary action in accordance with the disciplinary policy and is seen as a serious offence which will be treated as gross misconduct and could result in dismissal.
-(See Disciplinary Policy)
+All staff are required to undertake mandatory information governance training on an annual basis.

+A breach of confidentiality may result in disciplinary action in accordance with the disciplinary policy and is seen as a serious offence which will be treated as gross misconduct and could result in dismissal.
+(See Disciplinary Policy).

-4 DEVELOPMENT AND CONSULTATION
+5. DEVELOPMENT AND CONSULTATION

-Consultation summar y Date policy issued for consultation January 2021 Number of versions produced for consultation 1 Committees / meetings formally discussed where policy Date(s) Information Governance Assurance Group March 2020 Information Governance Steering Group March 2 2020 Where received Summary of feed lback Actions / Response IGSG Amendment to section 3.16 inclusion of appendix 5 and Changesmade
+Consultation n summary Date policy issued for c onsultation Number of versions pro consultation duced for 4 Committees / meetings formally discussed where policy Date(s) Information Governance / Assurance Group July 2017 7 Information Governance S Steering Group July 2017 7 Where received Summary of fee edback Actions / Response